Vaishali-Rishi/portfolio/README.md

 ## Summary
-Data Analyst with a year of hands-on experience as an Intern in data analysis and data science techniques to solve real-world problems.
+Hey there! 👋 I'm Vaishali, and I love turning raw data into insightful stories and bringing clarity to chaos.

+With 1 year of internship experience, I've delved deep into the world of data analysis, working on diverse projects and getting hands-on-experience.

+🎓 Lifelong Learner:
+Armed with a Master's in Economics and a knack for statistics, I've honed my skills in tools like Excel, SQL, Python, Power BI, Tableau, and Machine Learning.
+Learning new things excites me, especially when it means diving deeper into data.

+✍️ What I Do:
+I transform complex datasets into clear, actionable insights.
+Whether it's building dynamic dashboards, running predictive models, or creating compelling data stories, I've got it covered.

+🌟 Strengths:
+Creativity and passion drive me.
+I excel at making data understandable and visually engaging, ensuring everyone can grasp the insights.
+My work isn't just about numbers; it's about crafting stories that inspire action.

+🌐 Let's Connect:
+I'm looking for exciting opportunities to bring my data analysis skills to new challenges.
+If you need someone who can turn data into actionable insights and engaging stories, let's connect!

 ### Technical Skills:
 - Advanced Excel – Data Analysis, Pivots, Charts, Look ups, Power Query, and Power Pivot.
 - Python – Pandas, NumPy, Matplotlib, Seaborn, scikit-learn, Machine Learning, and ETL.
-- SQL – Databases, MySQL, MS SQL Server, Joins, Subqueries, Stored Procedures, CTEs, Views.
+- SQL – Databases, MySQL, MS SQL Server, Joins, Subqueries, CTEs, Views.
-- Power BI & Tableau – Data Modeling, DAX, Visualizations, Dashboards, Drill Downs, and Slicers.
+- Power BI & Tableau – Data Modeling, Visualizations, Dashboards, Drill Downs, and Slicers.
 - Machine Learning: Classification, Regression, Clustering, and Recommender System.
 - Data Analytics: Data Cleansing, EDA,  Data Analysis, Data Visualization, and Presentation.